bryant1410/reified/README.md

 * `<Data>.rebase([buffer])` - switch to another buffer or allocates a new buffer
 * `<Data>.realign(offset, [deallocate])` - changes the offset on the current buffer.
 Optionally deallocate non-top level structures as well.
 * `<Data>.clone()` - create a copy of `<Data>` pointing to the same buffer and offset
+* `<Data>.cast(‹Type›, align)` - Create a new instance of _‹Type›_'s `<Data>` pointing to the same memory.
+The bytes must not be larger than either the original type of the buffer itself.
+If type of smaller, alignment can optionally be specificied.
+If positive, it will be an offset, if negative it will snap to the opposite side.
+Otherwise they will have the same offset.
 * `<Data>.copy([buffer], [offset])` - create a copy of `<Data>` pointing to the provided buffer and offset or new buffer and 0, copying buffer data byte for byte
 * `<Data> accessor [get]` - returns the `<Data>` instance for that field, not the reified value.
 To get the value: `instance[indexOrField].reify()`
 * `<Data> accessor [set]` - sets the value, mapping the structure in terms of arrays and objects to indices and fields.
 If the value is `null` then the `<Data>` structure will be deallocated.